Mythobeast/thaumic/README.md

-# Thaumaturge
+# Thaumic

-Thaumaturge is a database management tool that is targeted at filling in a few gaps left by existing tools.
+This is a work in progress.
+Don't read too much into it.

+Thaumic is a DDL-based database management tool.
+While most ORM tools focus on allowing complex mappings of data, Thaumic's primary purpose is to allow you to take a description of one database and recreate it in another database engine.

 1. Dynamic creation and maintenance of schema
 2. Cross-platform data transfers

 It does this by converting all data types to the ANSI standard column specified in [INFORMATION_SCHEMA](https://en.wikipedia.org/wiki/Information_schema).

-This is a work in progress.
-Don't read too much into it.

 ## Selects